- Directorate of Standards and Guidance

-In accordance with the requirements of the Small Business Regulatory Enforcement Fairness Act (SBREFA), OSHA is planning to convene a Small Business Advocacy Review panel in Summer, 2019.
+In accordance with the requirements of the Small Business Regulatory Enforcement Fairness Act (SBREFA), OSHA is planning to convene a Small Business Advocacy Review panel in early 2020.
 The panel, comprising members from the Office of Advocacy of the U.S. Small Business Administration, OSHA, and the Office of Management and Budget's Office of Information and Regulatory Affairs, will listen to and report on what Small Entity Representatives (SERs) that would potentially be affected by the draft rule have to say.
 Each SER will be sent a packet of documents to review, and then asked to participate in a small-group teleconference to discuss concerns related to the information provided and how the draft regulation might potentially affect their entity.

 The definition of a "small entity" varies widely across the broad range of industries that would be covered by a potential Tree Care Operations standard.
 Small government entities are defined as governments of a city, county, town, township, village, school district, or special district with a population of less than 50,000.
 For small businesses, please see the SBA Table of Size Standards for the exact definition of a small entity for your industry or contact OSHA or the SBA Office of Advocacy for assistance.